Gunfenetic/mir-mod/README.md

 my first mod, if you say the gun quality is bad, then you got the right version

-be warned, the Handgun might crash your game, fixing the problem now

-1: Handgun (handgunfrompaint), Its a 17 shot semi automatic pistol i drawn myself in ms paint, might crash your game, problem because of the sound or some shit idk
+1: Handgun (handgunfrompaint), Its a 17 shot semi automatic pistol i drawn myself in ms paint, ~might crash your game, problem because of the sound or some shit idk~ bug fixed, for some reason i forgot to put in the sound file and instead of playing no sound it just crashes your game gunshot came from me just saying "pew"

 2: Combat Handgun (Tracedgun) A Gun traced from google images into paint, its a 19 shot, witht he sound coming from a glcok 19 police bodycam